 Top stock ideas by Ashwani Gujral, Sudarshan Sukhani, Mitessh Thakkar for Tuesday

-Ashwani Gujral - Buy Voltas with a stop loss of Rs 650, target at Rs 675
+Ashwani Gujral - Buy Jubilant Foodworks with a stop loss of Rs 1,230, target at Rs 1,275

-Sudarshan Sukhani - Buy Infosys with a stop loss of Rs 724, target at Rs 745
+Sudarshan Sukhani - Sell Century Textiles with a stop loss of Rs 910, target at Rs 875

-Mitessh Thakkar - Buy Lupin with a stop loss of Rs 748, target at Rs 798
+Mitessh Thakkar - Sell Godrej Consumer with a stop loss of Rs 661, target at Rs 630

 Have you signed up for Primo, our daily newsletter?